opendaylight/netconf/docs/user-guide.rst

 NETCONF connector can communicate also with these devices, but the trade-offs are worsened possibilities in utilization of NETCONF mountpoints.
-Using RESTCONF with such devices is not suported.
+Using RESTCONF with such devices is not supported.
 Also communicating with schemaless devices from application code is slightly different.